Personal Information Protection Law of the People's Republic of China: Handler obligations

 All handlers must "regularly engage in audits of their personal information handling and compliance with laws and administrative regulations."

-Personal Information Protection Officers
+Personal information protection officers

 In addition, at a certain (not yet defined) data handling scale, handlers must appoint "personal information protection officers, to be responsible for supervising personal information handling activities as well as adopted protection measures, etc."

-Impact Assessment
+Impact assessment

 Under the following circumstances, handlers must perform a personal information protection impact assessment and report the results: